solo-studios/nyx/README.md

             // Sets the mixin.hotSwap jvm property
             // Defaults to true
             hotswapMixins = true
+            hotswapMixins() // Alternative that sets it to true

             // Enables/disables *ALL* mixin debug features. this includes mixin.debug.verify
             // Note: enabling this can sometimes cause issues with other mods' mixins
             // Sets the mixin.debug jvm property
             // Defaults to false
             debug = true
+            debugMixins() // Alternative that sets it to true

             // Enables/disables mixin verbose logging
             // Sets the mixin.debug.verbose jvm property
             // Defaults to true
             verbose = true
+            verboseMixins() // Alternative that sets it to true

             // Enables/disables dumping the target class on failures
             // Sets the mixin.dumpTargetOnFailure jvm property
             // Defaults to true
             dumpTargetOnFailure = true
+            dumpTargetMixinsOnFailure() // Alternative that sets it to true

             // Enables/disables mixin checks
             // Note: enabling this can sometimes cause issues with other mods' mixins.
             // Sets the mixin.checks jvm property
             // Defaults to false
             checks = true
+            checkMixins() // Alternative that sets it to true

             // Enables/disables mixin debug verification
             // Note: enabling this can sometimes cause issues with other mods' mixins
             // Sets the mixin.debug.verify jvm property
             // Defaults to false
             verify = true
+            verifyMixins() // Alternative that sets it to true

+            // Enables/disables exporting the mixins after they have been applied
+            // This will export the classes in the `.mixin.out` dir under the run directory
+            // Defaults to true
+            export = true
+            exportMixins() // Alternative that sets it to true

+            // Selects the mixin config file to use
+            // This is relative to `src/main/resources/`
+            // NeoGradle ONLY
+            mixinConfig("my-project.mixins.json")

+            // Selects the default mixin refmap name to use
+            // This will set the default mixin refmap name to `mixins/${name}/refmap.json`.
+            // Loom-based plugins ONLY
+            mixinRefmapName("my-project")
         }
     }
 }